George Brown Darwin Botanic Gardens

 - picnic tables

-- Eva's Café, one of the oldest churches in the NT.
+- Eva's Café, located in one of the oldest churches in the NT.

 A mobility scooter is available and must be booked in advance by calling 08 8999 4418.